 This is the story of this blog, from scratch.

-My partner and I were having coffee at a little hipster cafe in Syracuse, New York, our home for the last three months.
-We are about to head back to Barcelona, and we were discussing whether to make it our permanent residency or give the digital nomad lifestyle another shot.
+My partner (now ex) and I were having coffee at a little hipster cafe in Syracuse, New York, our home for the last three months.
+We were about to head back to Barcelona, and we were discussing whether to make it our permanent residency or give the digital nomad lifestyle another shot.
 A serious one.
 We laid plans of foreign lands for over four years, potentially.

 We came back home to reality and ate some dinner.

 I was lying in bed after eating too many Thanksgiving leftovers and thinking something along the lines of “That turkey I made was just delicious.”
 Yes, I know, you are not supposed to praise your own cooking, but I got taste buds too, ok?
 Plus, I was in a foreign country, celebrating a foreign holiday, cooking from scratch a foreign meal, and everything was fantastic; I believe I deserved some self-credit.